 It’s thought that there are more than one hundred types of cancer that can affect just about any part of the body.
-The total number of cancer related deaths in India among the age group of 30-69 today stands around 5,56,400 per year among which two-third are male patients and the remaining are female.
+The total number of cancer-related deaths in India among the age group of 30-69 today stands around 5,56,400 per year among which two-thirds are male patients and the remaining are female.

-- Leukemia: It begins in the blood and bone marrow.
+- Leukaemia: It begins in the blood and bone marrow.

 - Carcinomas: These begin in the skin or tissues that line the internal organs.

 - Lymphomas: These start in the immune system.

 - Sarcomas: It develops in the bone, cartilage, fat, muscle or other connective tissues.

 - Central nervous system cancers: These develop in the brain and spinal cord.

 Best Treatment for Cancer in India